pearu/sympycore/doc/structure.rst

 * Any symbolic expression can be expressed as a pair of *expression head* and *expression data*.
 The *expression head* contains information how the *expression data* is interpreted.
-The head and data pair will be saved as attributes of ``Expr`` class.

 * The mathematical meaning of symbolic expressions depends on the assumption to what *algebraic structure* the possible values of a symbolic expression belong.
 The specified algebraic structure defines the rules for how the symbolic expressions can be combined in algebraic operations.
-These rules are implemented in classes derived from the ``Expr`` class.

 In the following we call a algebraic structure as an algebra for brevity.